How Long Does Conveyancing Take?

-To avoid a delay in your conveyancing case, you should instruct your conveyancer to begin the conveyancing process once your offer has been accepted or you’ve accepted an offer from a buyer.
+To help save time, you should instruct your conveyancer to begin the process once your offer has been accepted or you’ve accepted an offer from a buyer.

-Property chain - If you’re part of a property chain, the conveyancing process will take longer than if you’re not.
-If another transaction in the sale is experiencing delays, then this will slow down your conveyancing process too.
+- Length of property chain - If you’re part of a property chain, the conveyancing process will take longer.
+If another transaction in the sale is experiencing delays, then this will slow down your process.

-- Mortgage offer delay - If everything else is in place and you’re still waiting for your mortgage offer to be accepted, this can delay the conveyancing process.
-The same will apply if your mortgage offer has expired too.
-Mortgage offers will usually last between 3 and 6 months.
+- Mortgage offer delay - If you’re still waiting for your mortgage offer to be issued, this can delay the conveyancing process.
+The same will apply if your mortgage offer has expired.

-- Delay in conveyancing search results - Your conveyancer will have to order searches with your local authority to highlight any problems in the area.
-Depending on how active your local authority is, the searches could take anywhere between a few days and a few weeks to be completed.
+- Delay in conveyancing search results - Your conveyancer will have to order property searches from the relevant authorities.
+Depending on how busy the local authority is, the searches could take anywhere between a few days and a few weeks to be completed.

 How Long Does Conveyancing Take With No Chain?

 Conveyancing with no property chain is quicker and can take 8 weeks from the point the sale is agreed.

 Delays will come from other transactions in the property chain which is not a concern in this instance.

 A negative survey report, delay in searches or legal issues with the property can also hold up the process.